 Under Copyright Act of 1976 copyright term extended to either 75 years or life of author plus 50 years, eliminated renewal option and registration requirement

-Uruguay Round Agreements Act (URAA) of 1994 restored U.S. copyright for certain foreign works
+Act of 1994 restored U.S. copyright for certain foreign

 Important international agreements affecting U.S. copyright law include:

-Berne Convention for the Protection of Literary and Artistic Works - The United States became a Berne Convention signatory in 1988, and the treaty entered into force with respect to the U.S. on March 1, 1989.
+Berne Convention for the Protection of Literary and Artistic Works - The United States became a Berne Convention signatory in 1988.

-Agreement on Trade-Related Aspects of Intellectual Property Rights
+Agreement on TRIPS - Ahreement on Trade-Related Aspects of Intellectual Property Rights.